ThanhNguyen93/osteoporosis_risk_classifier/README.md

 # Matched Case-Control Data and Machine Learning

-Chronic hyponatremia — persistently low serum sodium — is an established risk factor for osteoporosis.
-This project reproduces that finding on a large health-system cohort, then examines what a matched case-control design does to standard machine learning methods.
+Osteoporosis is usually diagnosed after a fracture, which makes earlier identification from routine health records an appealing target for a classifier.
+This project builds one on a health-system cohort of 30,513 osteoporosis cases and their matched controls — and then asks whether the resulting metrics mean what they appear to mean.

-The short version: the design that makes the epidemiological estimate valid is the same design that makes the usual ML metrics misleading.
+They don't, and the reason is structural.
+The cohort was assembled as a matched case-control study, a design that deliberately strips information out of the data to make a causal estimate valid.
+That same stripping breaks assumptions standard classification pipelines rely on.
+The design that makes the epidemiological estimate trustworthy is the design that makes the ML metrics misleading.

 ---